ayaan278/Speechnotes/README.md

 # Speechnotes.github.io

-This website converts audio to text.
+This website converts audio to text, using JavaScript webkitSpeechRecognition.

 The code have good documentation for the coders to improve and change any elements.